ojedaJD/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

 investing, mathematics, and the theory behind software.
 Currently, I am enjoying my foundations class the most in terms of material and because of this, I am thinking of implementing something that I am interested in from foundations.
-As of now, I am leaning towards graphs as they align with my love for math and programming.
-I also see a lot of real life application that I can achieve by having a more sophisticated understanding of graphs.
-I see it all the time, "Facebook clone," "WhatsApp clone," and a whole bunch of other social media clones that apparently look good to employers.
+As of now, I am leaning towards something like sorting algorithms (we havent done much with this topic but it would be a nice start) or graphs as they both align with my love for math and programming.
+I also see a lot of real life application that I can achieve by having a more sophisticated understanding of sorting algorithms or by having a more firm understanding of graphs.
+95% confident I want to do graphs, I see it all the time, "Facebook clone," "WhatsApp clone," and a whole bunch of other social media clones that apparently look good to employers.
 I enjoy the occasional TikTok or instagram reel, and understanding a major component that is under the hood